averagehuman/mezzanine-invites/README.rst

 --------

 The `INVITE_CODE_LENGTH` setting determines the length of the invite code.
-It ought to be an integer greater or equal than 3.
+It ought to be an integer greater than or equal to 6 and less than or equal to 30.

+The `INVITE_CODE_USAGE_WINDOW` setting determines how many days before an Invite Token must be used.

+Once used to register with a site the `INVITE_CODE_EXPIRY_DAYS` setting determines how many days before the Invite Token becomes invalid.

 In order for the invite code to be acceptable as a login token, add the `InviteAuthBackend` to the list of AUTHENTICATION_BACKENDS in settings::